 (left) Entrance to Saint-Germain-en-Laye; (right) a hunting trophy decorating a courtyard of Versailles

 King Louis XIV was born in 1638 at Saint-Germain-en-Laye, a medieval castle surrounded by woods which Kings Francis I and Henry II had turned into a Renaissance palace.
 The kings of France enjoyed hunting and in 1624 King Louis XIII built a small hunting lodge at Versailles, some twenty miles away.
-In 1664 Louis XIV began to enlarge Versailles in order to host his guests during some spectacular parties.
+In 1664 Louis XIV began to enlarge Versailles in order to entertain his guests, most of whom were part of the nobility.
 In the following years he gradually lost interest in the redesign of the Louvre and he focused on making Versailles his permanent residence.

 The Louvre: south-eastern corner designed by Claude Perrault